-Born in London, musician and interdisciplinary researcher PETER BANNISTER obtained an Master’s Degree in musicology from King’s College Cambridge, subsequently studying as a French government scholar with Geneviève Ibanez/Michel Beroff (piano) and the composer/organist Naji Hakim in Paris, where he presently resides.
+Born in London, musician and interdisciplinary researcher PETER BANNISTER studied music at King's College Cambriedge and as a French Government scholar in Paris with Geneviève Ibanez/Michel Béroff (piano) and composer/organist Naji Hakim.
 His awards at national and international level as a composer and performer include the Prix André Caplet for composition from the Institut de France (1999) as well as prizes at the Chartres and Nuremberg international organ improvisation competitions and three awards at the International Composition Competition in San Sebastian (Spain) in 2007.

 His catalogue as a composer includes comprises orchestral, choral, chamber and solo vocal and instrumental music, with performances in Europe (London South Bank Centre, St John's Smith Square, Vale of Glamorgan and Cheltenham Festivals, Théâtre des Champs-Elysées, Festival J.S.
 Bach St Donat, Bourges, Chartres, Chichester, Frankfurt, Münster, Oliwa, Trieste, Ulm Cathedrals, Würzburger Bachtage, Ensemblia Festival Mönchengladbach) and North America (Ann Arbor, Boston, Cleveland, Los Angeles, New York) as well as broadcasts on German, Italian and American public radio.
 In December 2008 Peter Bannister conducted his oratorio Et iterum venturus est with the Ensemble Orchestral de Paris, Maîtrise de Paris and the French Army Choir in the closing concert of the centenary Messiaen cycle at the church of La Trinité in Paris.
 Recent projects have included are Breathe in me for choir and orchestra, which he conducted at the Paris-Bercy stadium (DVD December 2013), an organ concerto in memory of Albert Schweitzer first performed in Stuttgart Cathedral (October 2013).
 In March 2016 he directed the first performance of his electro-acoustic Stabat Mater commissioned by the Warsaw-based Hashtag Ensemble/Polish Ministry of Culture at the Poznan Musical Spring festival; other current projects include an unaccompanied choral cycle in memory of Greco-Italian composer Marco Sofianopulo (1952-2014), an extended ecumenical Magnificat for soloists, choir and orchestra (Heilbronn, 2017), and a second oratorio entitled The River of Life.